bergmeister/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 Wildcard characters are supported.
 To add rules defined in subdirectories of the path, use the RecurseCustomRulePath parameter.

-By default, Invoke-ScriptAnalyzer uses only rules defined in the Microsoft.Windows.PowerShell.ScriptAnalyzer.BuiltinRules.dll file in the PSScriptAnalyzer module.
+By default, Invoke-ScriptAnalyzer uses only rules defined in the Microsoft.PowerShell.ScriptAnalyzer.BuiltinRules.dll file in the PSScriptAnalyzer module.

 If Invoke-ScriptAnalyzer cannot find rules in the CustomRulePath, it runs the standard rules without notice.